AndrewKhodyakov/hundred_and_one/README.md

-            TO_DATE - last date limit (only one is requred), DB_URL - path to database (only one is requred) RETRY_TIMEOUT - retry timeout bettwen load data attempts (default=600 seconds)
+            TO_DATE - last date limit (only one is requred), DB_URL - path to database (only one is requred) RETRY_TIMEOUT - retry timeout bettwen load data attempts (default=600 seconds) TMP_FOLDER - folder for temporary files
+            DEBUG - more verbose regimen

         *create connection, to database (?create models by exists schema?)